nvim-tree/nvim-tree.lua/CONTRIBUTING.md

 Help is updated for:
 - Default keymap at `keymap.on_attach_default`
-- Default config at `--- default-config-start`
+- Default config at `--- config-default-start`

 ## Updating And Generating